A One Mann’s Movies review of “Sex” (2024) (From the 2024 London Film Festival).

 Well, that’s surely not cheating?!

 At the other extreme is the confession of Feier (Jan Gunnar Røise) who has a one-time homosexual affair with a random man (which we never get to see) AND then reports it to his wife Revisor (Siri Forberg).
-This is done in an almost jokey “you’ll never guess dear who f***ed me up the ass today” manner.
+This is done in an almost jokey “you’ll never guess dear who f***ed me up the a** today” manner.
 The intriguing thing is that he genuinely seems to not think that this is cheating.
 I was, at this point, thinking “Wow, I know Scandinavia is liberal” but surely it’s not THAT liberal?!
 Indeed it is not!
 Much of the drama that ensues (and by “drama” I mean long static conversations) is comprised of Feier and Revisor uncovering the hurt and lack of trust that this ‘lapse’ has caused within their previously stable marriage.

 It set me to thinking about what might constitute a graduated scale of a person’s perception of ‘cheating’.
 I went through mild options like checking other women/men out in the street; a peck goodbye on the cheek and ogling lingerie catalogs through online porn, sexting, kissing, touching and a range of sexual engagements.
-But I really couldn’t think of any item more extreme than the one Feier had admitted to: anal sex.
+But I really couldn’t think of any item more extreme than the one Feier had admitted to.
 He really hit the nuclear button hard.

 Revisor’s lack of curiosity.